tsgates/arch-wiki-markdown/wiki/Unity.md

 Otherwise:

-1. 'cd' into the 'Unity-for-Arch' directory where it was originally cloned
+1. change directory into the 'Unity-for-Arch' directory where it was originally cloned

 2. pull all of changes from github repository: